-As of the beginning of 2019 the Board of Directors voted on an Unlicensed assistant fee of $52.
-Each offices Principle Broker have been and will be Invoice for each assistant in the office.
-It is each offices duty to report any unlicensed assistants to GSMAR for billing and accurate information purposes.
-Continual sharing of information during the addition or subtraction of assistants in and out of offices is a must for accurate records.
+At the beginning of 2019 the Board of Directors voted on an Unlicensed assistant fee of $52.
+Each office's Principle Broker will be invoiced for each assistant in the office.
+It is each office's duty to report any unlicensed assistant to GSMAR for billing and accurate information purposes.
+Continual updated information during the addition or subtraction of assistants in and out of offices is a must for accurate records.
 Email us any changes with Unlicensed Assistant staffing.
 Thanks.

 This information is brought to you by the TN REALTORS website.

 Q: What may an unlicensed employee, assistant, or secretary do?